GET TAX RELIEF NOW!

 Contact the IRS or check your Electronic Federal Tax Deposit System account to confirm each deposit was submitted by its deadline, even if you use a payroll service.

-Do not make owner draws, equipment purchases, or loan payments while payroll deposits remain unpaid, as the IRS views this as prioritizing personal interests over trust fund obligations.
+Do not make owner draws, equipment purchases, or loan payments while payroll deposits remain unpaid, as the IRS considers this a priority of personal interests over trust fund obligations.

 File Forms 941, 944, or 945 by their due dates, even with balances owed, as timely filing preserves appeal rights and demonstrates good faith regardless of payment delays.

-Avoid moving funds between accounts, changing banks, or restructuring business operations after missing deposits without informing your tax advisor, as this may be perceived as concealment by the IRS.
+Avoid moving funds between accounts, changing banks, or restructuring business operations after missing deposits without informing your tax advisor, as the IRS may perceive this as concealment.

-Have your deposit ledger, payroll records, bank statements, and EFTPS confirmations organized before speaking with IRS Collection, as you should not make commitments about information you cannot immediately verify.
+Have your deposit ledger, payroll records, bank statements, and EFTPS confirmations organized before speaking with IRS Collection, and only make commitments about information you can immediately verify.

 Do not attempt to offset payroll tax debt by reducing employee withholding in future pay periods, as this violates employee rights as stated in their W-4 forms and creates separate legal violations.